-Some of the biggest improvements I’ve seen my athletes make in their marathon times have come not from dramatically increasing weekly mileage, or adding more speed sessions (although these are important factors), but from becoming stronger as runners.
+Some of the biggest improvements I’ve seen my runners make in their marathon times have come not from dramatically increasing weekly mileage, or doing more specific speed work (although these are important factors), but from becoming stronger and more resilient as runners.

 The simple fact is that when many runners approach marathon training, the mind might be willing, but the body is often less than able.

 Often, I’ll opt not to give a runner an 18 or 20 week marathon programme, instead I give them a 16 week marathon programme preceded by 4 to 6 weeks of preparation work.

 This preparation phase focuses heavily on run-specific strength workouts in the gym and on the track, with medicine balls, resistance bands and kettle bells.
 The running sessions in these weeks are minimal in terms of volume – just enough to maintain fitness, and very much technique focused.

 I strongly believe that runners of all levels benefit hugely from the strength and resistance to injury that this preparation phase develops.
 This strength enables them to take maximum benefit from the heavy weeks of running that lie ahead, with reduced risk of sustaining an injury.

 Following on from the point above – it’s important that once you get into your marathon training block, and your mileage starts increasing in earnest, you maintain at least a maintenance level of strength and core conditioning.
 The motion of running is obviously very repetitive and cyclical in nature.
 Even a small biomechanical flaw can create imbalances in the body of a runner once mileage is increased significantly.